 Thus we see that the word Maya has a very long history: from obscure geographical reference, to a language name (first for one specific language, and then for a group of related languages), and finally to the designation for a populous group of the Indigenous American Nation.

-At Belize.com we have standardized the use Maya for the people and their culture, and Mayan for the language.
+At Belize.com, our editors have standardized the use Maya for the people and their culture, and Mayan for the language.